 Lack of common sense doesn’t make people idiots.
 Neither does ignorance, being wrong, or even being wrong a lot.
 What makes people idiots is being so arrogant as to think they’re more knowledgeable than everyone else when they’re actually clueless.
 That’s what compels idiots to push their idiot nonsense on others.

 If you really want to change the world, here’s what you can do: See if you can get all the idiots to Google “critical thinking.”
-If you could just do that, you’d be right up there with Jobs, Gates, and Zuckerberg as the genius who figured out how to get them to open their eyes and see what’s seriously wrong with them.
+If you could do that, you’d be famous.
+Your name would be enshrined right up there with Jobs, Gates, and Zuckerberg as the genius who figured out how to get idiots to question their own idiocy.
 You’d be the guy who solved the world’s idiot problem.

 Image credit JD Hancock via Flickr